 These razors last longer than most disposable blades, therefore being much cheaper per shave.

 The narrow head makes it easier to shave tight areas.
-And the angle of the shaving head is perfect to prevent nicks and cuts.
+And the angle of the shaving head is perfect for preventing nicks and cuts.

 There is enough plastic on the handle to grip it firmly, and the plastic cover stays on securely.

-This product is one of the pricier yet more effective disposable razors on the market.
+This product is one of the pricier and yet more effective disposable razors on the market.

-Impressively, it has 4 titanium and diamond coated blades that gives a quicker and ultimately closer shave than most other disposables.
+Impressively, it has 4 titanium and diamond coated blades that give a quicker and ultimately closer shave than most other disposables.

 The pivoting head is quite the bonus, not to mention the ergonomic handle for a comfortable grip when shaving.
 If you’re able to spend a couple more dollars on a quality disposable razor, this one is definitely worth it.

-Titanium coated blades improves comfort – irritation is reduced.
+Titanium coated blades improve comfort – irritation is reduced.

 You can achieve a shave similar to what you would get from an electric razor for cheaper.
 This razor is especially an ideal choice if you have thick facial hair and sensitive skin.